Ruelle-Pollicott Resonances of Stochastic Systems in Reduced State Space. Part II: Stochastic Hopf Bifurcation: A stochastically perturbed nonlinear oscillator

-The eigenvector $\vec{e}_2$ is tangent to $\Gamma$, in the direction of the flow, while $\vec{e}_1$ is transverse to it and is associated with the stability of $\Gamma$ to small perturbations; see \ref{sec:Floquet}.
+For all $p$ in $\Gamma$, the Floquet vector $\vec{e}_2(p)$ is tangent to $\Gamma$, in the direction of the flow, while $\vec{e}_1(p)$ is transverse to it.
+The latter is tangent to the isochron $I(p)$ and is associated with the stability of $\Gamma$ to small perturbations; see Sect.~\ref{sec:asymptotic_phase} and Appendix~\ref{sec:Floquet}.
 It follows that